Ireland Work Permits for Employers: Critical Skills & General Employment Permit Guide

 Compliance success rate for employer applications handled by our legal team.

-A structured five-step process for securing an Irish employment permit for your hire.
+A structured five-step process for preparing, submitting, and completing an employer-sponsored work permit application.

-Indicative timelines and official application costs for Irish employment permits.
+Indicative timelines and official application costs for employer-sponsored Irish employment permits.

 Processing Times